mex-turbo-snail/data-science-S2025/challenges/c08-islands-pt1-assignment.md

 - Are there any sources of *real* uncertainty in the percent occupied you calculated?

-  - It is possible that I accidentally miscounted the number of occupied houses and messed up the percentage calculation.
+  - When thinking about *real* uncertainty, in the percent occupied that I calculated, an example of this could be the fact that in this simulation of the Islands, people have the chance to move around into diffrent towns and diffrent cites which can affect the number of unoccupied houses over time, which would then affect the percent occupied.

 - Are there any sources of *erroneous* uncertainty in the percent occupied you calculated?

-  - I guess you could also say that because I didn’t give the exact numerical value and a rounded one form the percentage of occupation, that this could be an example of erroneous.
+  - It is possible that I accidentally miscounted the number of occupied houses and messed up the percentage calculation.

 Zach looked at the first 25 homes in Helvig and recorded the `age` and `name` of every person in those homes.
 These people are provided in